Casper Ulrich Mortensen: FC Barcelona

 After long negotiations in the spring 2018 between TSV Hannover-Burgdorf and FC Barcelona, a deal was made, and Mortensen was bought of FC Barcelona, where he signed a 3-year contract until the summer of 2021.
 After 6 months together with his new teammates in Barcelona he finished a strong first half-season in the 2018–2019 season.
 They had already won multiple titles and Mortensen was named EHF PLAYER OF THE YEAR 2018 by EHF.

+Return to HSV Hamburg

+In 2021 Mortensen returned to HSV Hamburg.
+In the 2022-23 season he was the top scorer in the Handball-Bundesliga for a second time.
+In the 2024-25 he reached 1000 goals in the Bundesliga.